| | |

 Step 1: In a saucepan, combine the butter and onion.
 Cook until the onions are tender.

-Broth, bay leaves, and seasoning added to the rice mixture in the saucepan, simmering.
+Broth, bay leaves, and seasoning added to the butter rice mixture in the saucepan, simmering.

 Step 3: Add in the bouillon and bay leaves if using, water, salt, pepper.
 Stir well.

-Cooked butter rice in a saucepan with bay leaves.
+Cooked buttered rice in a saucepan with bay leaves.

 Butter rice in a bowl made with white rice, butter, onions, chicken bullion and bay leaf.